 We strongly advise you to exercise a high degree of caution in Kenya overall at this time due to the high risk of terrorist attack, kidnapping, civil unrest and high crime levels.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

-You should evaluate your personal security situation in light of continuing terrorist threats and public warnings of possible attacks.
+You should evaluate your personal security situation in light of this attack, the continuing terrorist threats and public warnings of possible attacks.
+Exercise heightened vigilance, particularly when visiting public places, and closely monitor the local media.

 Due to heightened security concerns, staff at the Australian High Commission in Nairobi have been advised to exercise greater vigilance and security measures have been increased, particularly when travelling to Kenyan Government buildings and the CBD.
 We advise you to do the same.